ratatui/ratatui/CONTRIBUTING.md

 ### Deprecation notice

-We generally want to wait at least two versions before removing deprecated items so users have time to update.
+We generally want to wait at least two versions before removing deprecated items, so users have time to update.
 However, if a deprecation is blocking for us to implement a new feature we may *consider* removing it in a one version notice.